shellwork/XJTLU-Software-RAG/docs/functions/api.md

 # API

-The code in the api file is built using the FastAPI framework to create a backend service primarily designed for managing and operating a document-based knowledge base system.
+We built the code in the api file using the FastAPI framework to create a backend service primarily designed for managing and operating a document-based knowledge base system.
 It handles file uploads, OCR processing, and various other functionalities.

 ## Libraries imported